-Learning is a very individual process and so it is important that you focus on how you can learn, process information effectively and how this can support your success and progression.
-It is important that you learn effectively so that you can recall your new knowledge easily when needed.
-This is not only about performing well in your assessments, it is equally important that you can recall your knowledge when you are working directly with children and others.
-This qualification will enable you to develop and demonstrate your knowledge, understanding, behaviours, skills and practice within a health and social care setting.
+Learning is a very individual process, and so it's important to focus on how you can learn and process information effectively and how this can support your success and progression.
+It's important that you learn effectively so that you can recall your new knowledge easily when needed.
+This isn't only about performing well in your assessments - it's equally important that you can recall your knowledge when working directly with children and others.
+The qualification will enable you to develop and demonstrate your knowledge, understanding, behaviours, skills and practice within a children's care, play, learning and development setting.